A System F accounting for scalars: Subject reduction

 The following theorem is an important one.
-It says that our \emph{scalar} type system is polymorphic only in the unit types but not in the general types in the sense that even if it is possible to derive two types for the same term, the outer left scalar (\emph{i.e.\ }scalar in the head position) must remain the same.
-Its proof is not trivial, as it uses several of the previously defined lemmas.
+It says that our \scalar\ type system is polymorphic only in the unit types but not in the general types in the sense that even if it is possible to derive two types for the same term, the outermost-leftmost scalar (\ie~the scalar in the head position) must remain the same.
+Its proof is not trivial, as it uses several of the previously formulated lemmas.